About the Journal

 Peer Review Process

-IOJET uses a double blind system for peer-review, with appropriate reviewers selected from an extensive panel of scholars.
+International Online Journal of Education and Teaching(IOJET) uses a double-blind system for peer-review, with appropriate reviewers selected from an extensive panel of scholars.
 Both reviewers and authors’ identities remain anonymous.
 Each manuscript submitted to IOJET will be peer-reviewed by at least two experts.
 Manuscripts are initially assessed by the Editors to ensure readiness for review.
-If deemed appropriate, manuscripts are then sent out for double blind peer-review.
+If deemed appropriate, manuscripts are then sent out for review, after which one of the following recommendations may be made:

 Open Access Policy